testing-felickz/setupr/docs/development.md

 ## Logs

-If you run drakkar and get files, then you might get a lot of log files.
+If you run setupr and get files, then you might get a lot of log files.
 Those are generally safe to remove en mass.

 ## Release

-There is a GitHub Action that will creeate a [semantic release](https://python-semantic-release.readthedocs.io/en/latest/) for Drakkar.
+There is a GitHub Action that will creeate a [semantic release](https://python-semantic-release.readthedocs.io/en/latest/) for Setupr.

 This is why [conventional
 commits](https://www.conventionalcommits.org/en/v1.0.0/) are essential,